superluminar-io/sac-workshop-web/content/lab0/_index.md

 **You completed this lab if you**:

 - Successfully deployed the `hello-world` function
-- Executed it once via the HTTP Endpoint (e.g via `curl`)
+- Executed it once via the HTTP Endpoint (e.g using `curl`)

 ## Setup

-In order to setup the development environment in your AWS Account you have to login to the [AWS Console](https://console.aws.amazon.com/) via your web browser.
-Please use the user and credentials you created earlier.
+In order to setup the development environment in your AWS Account you have to log into the [AWS Console](https://console.aws.amazon.com/) via your web browser.
+Use the user and credentials you created earlier.

 Create the Cloudformation stack including the Cloud9 IDE and deployment pipeline using the following template:
 ```